freyssin/elmis/README.md

 ### dht22.lua

-This component correponds to the use of the Wemos DHT22 shield.
+This component correponds to the use of the old Wemos DHT shield based on DHT11 or DHT22.
-It should be used as is with a DHT11 shield.
+It should be used as is with a DHT11 or DHT22 shield.

 #### Remote actions